 Remember to ’90s and ’00s phenomenon that was Cash Converters?
 They’re still around and active in Singapore.

-Unbeknownst to many, Cash Converters do buy and sell bulky home appliances as well.
+Unbeknownst to many, Cash Converters buys and sells bulky home appliances as well.
 And you don’t have to drag your home HiFi systems to the heartland malls.

 You can request for a free Cash Converters housecall if you intend to sell them bulky home appliances such as home theatre systems, desktop computers and music equipment.